darora/cs3245/ass1/U096857U/README.txt

 (split across two tasks to use my processor's two cores; should be executed in parallel in individual shells)

+The makefile uses a sequence of unix utilities, rather than the python eval script that was supplied, for performance reasons.
+Also, the makefile contains a lot of redundant cases (when Tokenization = True, it still varies the char length). (lazy; wontfix)

 # Results